Volans constellation lies in the southern sky. It is one of the smallest constellations. It represents the flying fish.

 α Volantis (Alpha Volantis)

-Alpha Volantis is an Am star (metallic line star), which means that it is a class A chemically peculiar star with a strong spectrum and variable absorption lines of metals.
-It has the stellar classification of kA3hA5mA5 V. The star has an apparent visual magnitude of 4.00 and is approximately 125 light years distant from Earth.
+Alpha Volantis is an Am star (metallic line star), which means that it is A-type chemically peculiar star with a strong spectrum and variable absorption lines of metals.
+It has the stellar classification of kA3hA5mA5 V. The star has an apparent magnitude of 4.00 and is approximately 125 light years distant from Earth.
 It is believed to be about 427 million years old.

 ε Volantis (Epsilon Volantis)